 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Kowloon
+Recommended Coworking Spaces in Kowloon and nearby

 Confusing as it is, Kowloon is quite often spelt as Kauloong or Kawloong.
 Kowloon is on a peninsular bordered by the Lei Yue Mun strait in the east, the Mei Foo Sun Chuen and Stonecutter's Island in the west, with Lion Rock to the North and in the south, Victoria Harbor.
 Sitting in the northern part of Hong Kong, it is a separate city acquired by Britain in 1860 and reclaimed by China in 1997.
 Known as a shopping, entertainment and arts enclave juxtaposed with traditional markets offering anything from goldfish to jade.
 The name in Cantonese means "nine dragons" referring to the 8 mountains overlooking the city, the most famous of which is Lion Rock, with the 9th dragon including the emperor that counted them.
 One of the most densely populated cities in the world, the main tourist mecca is to be found on the tip of the peninsula known as Tsim Sha Tsui.